dresdner353/jbhasd/README.md

 If you browse to the base URL on its own (minus the /json path) then you get a very primitive web page with details on sensors and simple buttons to toggle the switches on/off.

-The sonoff_basic.ino file in this repo is the basic firmware I wrote that should work on any Sonoff device and easily adapt to other ESP-8266 devices.
-You need to only correct the GPIO pin assignments as required for switches and LEDs and edit the in-memory array entries as required.

-Also included is a firmware for an ESP-01 device with momentary switch on GPIO-0 and DHT sensor on GPIO-2.
-Its the exact code with the array defaults edited for the device variant.
-There is also a variant for the Sonoff S20 mains socket device.

 Python3 script zero_discover.py should aid in discovering your device after it attaches to your LAN.

-Script jbhasd_web_server.py is a simple web server running on port 8080 and acts a console for both seeing detected devices, controlling them manually and automatically.
+Python3 script jbhasd_web_server.py is a simple web server running on port 8080 and acts a console for both seeing detected devices, controlling them manually and automatically.
 When you start up the script, it begins using zeroconf to discover the JBHASD devices and then probes their status URL to determine the capabilities.
-It will then render this list of devices on the web page but checkbox toggles for switches and temp/humidity shown for sensors.
+It will then render this list of devices on the web page with fancy CSS checkbox toggles for switches and temp/humidity details shown for sensors.
 The web page refreshes every 10 seconds as does the background probe/re-probe of each detected devices.
 Devices that clock up 30+ seconds of no response are struck of the register.
 So it should react to devices appearing and disapearing.
-There is also an internal register of devices for automation and this simply turns on/off the desired switches at the appropriate time.
+There is also an internal register of devices for automation and this simply turns on/off the desired switches at the appropriate time.The web engine is using cherrypy and also using jquery for background reloading etc.

+Script jbhasd_device_sim.py can be used to simulate a set of fake JBHASD devices.
+So if you want to test out the basic idea on its own even without an actual ESP-8266 device, download and run both the web server and device sim scripts on the same LAN.
+You will need python3, and handful of packages added such as zeroconf & cherrypy.
+The scripts can be run on the same machine or on different machines.
+Then on the webserver machine http://ip:8080 you should see a dashboard of detected devices using names from US states and switch names for Irish counties.
+The switch states will update at random as the simulator is randomly changing states which are then detected by the web server.
+If you kill the simulator script, you will see the webserver report probe failures and within 30 seconds purge all devices that are no longer responding.

+The web server script also has an in-memory register of zones and switch names you can use to automate on/off times for named devices.

 A link to some photos of the prototypes and enclosures I've built to date.. https://goo.gl/photos/uwRadttk9wY7vvGm6